List of aircraft carriers operational during World War II: Operational vs. non-operational carriers

 The planning and outcomes of naval initiatives involving carriers were a function of the number that were "operational", ready for combat.
 The lists below indicate the number of carriers that were "operational," not just "afloat".
 Carriers are included as non-operational if they are in port being repaired for combat damage or undergoing an overhaul or refitting.
 They are also included as non-operational if they have been commissioned but were still undergoing shakedown trials.
 Finally, they are included as non-operational if they are in use only as a barracks ship or for storing goods.
 Carriers kept in port or otherwise not engaged in naval initiatives because of shortages of aircrews or fuel remain included as "operational."

-Nineteen forty-two was the pivotal year of the war.
+The year 1942 was pivotal for the war.
 Axis powers worldwide reached their maximum territorial expansion before mid-year but were virtually contained by year-end.
 In the global maritime war, the Allies had won decisive victories in the Pacific and had kept the vital shipping lines open in both the Pacific and the Atlantic theaters.
 Aircraft carriers contributed significantly to this result.
 Four of the war's six major carrier battles were fought in 1942.
 Twelve of the combatants' fleet and light carriers were sunk, more than any other year and equal to 46% of the total lost during the entire war.
 The lists indicate the location, combat activity, and operational status of all carriers during 1942.